loebi-ch/jquery-clock-timepicker/README.md

 Changelog
 ---------

+**Version 2.1.5**
+- Precision 60 bugfix: In some cases the time picker switched to minute mode although precision 60 was set.
+- Bugfix for keys "+" and "-" to adjust value in correct direction: + = plus, - = minus.

 **Version 2.1.4**
 - Added function to set value on an already initialized clock time picker element at runtime.